dannywoodz/fdi/README.md

 excess of 200,000 images.
 A clean scan on a 3.4GHz Intel Core i7 2600K running Linux takes ~1h20m.

+# TODO

+## Fingerprint caching

+This is currently handled via SQLite, but needs re-thinking.

+## Command line options

+There currently aren't any, but things like --no-cache, --tolerance, etc. could do with being configurable.

 # License